elementor/wp2staticpsr7/README.md

 `public static function withQueryValues(UriInterface $uri, array $keyValueArray): UriInterface`

-Creates a new URI with one or more specific query string values.
-Any existing query string values that exactly matches any of the provided keys are removed and replaced with the given key value pair.
-A value of null will set the query string key without a value, e.g. "key" instead of "key=value".
+Creates a new URI with multiple query string values.
+It has the same behavior as `withQueryValue()` but for an associative array of key => value.

 ### `GuzzleHttp\Psr7\Uri::withoutQueryValue`